owncloud-archive/documentation/admin_manual/configuration_user/user_auth_ldap.rst

 * Support for primary groups in Active Directory
 * Auto-detection of LDAP attributes such as base DN, email, and the LDAP server port number
-* Read-only access to your LDAP (no edit or delete of users on your LDAP)
+* Only read access to your LDAP (edit or delete of users on your LDAP is not supported)

 ..
 Note:: The LDAP app is not compatible with the ``WebDAV user backend`` app.
    You cannot use both of them at the same time.